Tezsure/Tezster-CLI/README.md

 ## Getting started

 Tezster comes in an npm package with a set of easy commands to kickstart the development or interaction with Tezos.
-The current beta version will install and start tezos node on your local machine.
+The current version will install and start tezos node on your local machine.

 ### Prerequisites